snsaher12/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: How To Choose Hiking Backpack
+title: How To Choose Hiking Backpack?
 date: 2016-12-17T15:04:10.000Z
 description: >
   Your backpack will be one of the most important gear decisions you make if